Your sex life, your way

 Excessive Masturbation

 Masturbation is perfectly normal and even healthy.
-But if you’re doing it excessively, it could lead to some problems — like delayed ejaculation.
+But if you’re doing it excessively, it could contribute to delayed ejaculation.
 This can happen if the sensation or technique isn’t easily replicated by a partner.
-Plus, some studies show masturbation can lead to a loss of sensitivity if your grip is a little too tight.
+Plus, some studies show self-stimulation can lead to delayed ejaculation if your masturbation style is too vigorous.
+This is also known as death grip syndrome.

 Neurological Disorders